-Remark 2.4.
+Remark 3.2.
 We often write $\mathscr{C}(X,Y)$ for $\operatorname{Hom}{\mathscr{C}}(X,Y)$, and we often write $X\in\mathscr{C}$ for $X\in Ob(\mathscr{C})$.
-Remark 2.5.
-A category $\mathscr C$ is called small if the collection $Ob(\mathscr C)$ of objects forms a set.
+Remark 3.3.
+A category \mathscr{C} is called small if the collection $Ob(\mathscr{C})$ of objects forms a set.
 Categories abound in mathematics.
 Here are just a few of the more common examples.
+Example 3.4.

 - (1) Set: the objects are sets and the morphisms are functions. - (2) FinSet: the objects are finite sets and morphisms are functions. - (3) $\mathbf{Vect_k}$, where k is a field: the objects are vector spaces over k and morphisms are k-linear homomorphisms. - (4) Gp: the objects are groups and the morphisms are homomorphisms. - (5) AbGp: the objects are abelian groups and the morphisms are homomorphisms. - (6) Top: the objects are topological spaces and the morphisms are continuous maps. - (7) Top{}: the objects are based topological spaces (spaces with a distinguished base point) and the morphisms are basepoint-preserving continuous maps. - (8) Ho(Top): the objects are topological spaces and the morphisms are homotopy classes of maps. - (9) Ho(Top): the objects are based topological spaces and the morphisms are based homotopy classes of maps.
 These are all "large" categories (many objects).
 Small categories also arise often, though in a different way.
-Example 2.7.
+Example 3.5.

-(10) • denotes a category with a single object and only an identity morphism.

-- (11) $\bullet \longrightarrow \bullet$ denotes a category with two objects and one morphism connecting the two objects. - (12) • denotes a category with two objects and three parallel morphisms.
+- (10) denotes a category with a single object and only an identity morphism. - (11) $\bullet \longrightarrow \bullet$ denotes a category with two objects and one morphism connecting the two objects. - (12) • denotes a category with three objects and two composable morphisms - (13) • denotes a category with two objects and three parallel morphisms.